natecraddock/workspaces.nvim/README.md

     -- on a unix system this would be ~/.local/share/nvim/workspaces path = vim.fn.stdpath("data") .. util.path.sep .. "workspaces",

+    -- to change directory for all of nvim (:cd) or only for the current window (:lcd) -- if you are unsure, you likely want this to be true. global_cd = true,

     -- lists of hooks to run after specific actions
     -- hooks can be a lua function or a vim command (string) -- if only one hook is needed, the list may be omitted